Wild Work Days

 What if it is bad weather?

-Wild Work Days will take place except in extreme weather such as heavy snow, extreme rainfall, flooding, thunder storms.
+Wild Work Days will take place except in extreme weather such as heavy snow, extreme rainfall, flooding, thunder storms, we will inform your team leader in the event of a cancellation.

 What facilities are available?